-During FY15, as part of GFDRR's efforts to help countries strengthen financial resilience, Morocco received technical assistance to draft a catastrophe risk insurance law, part of a \$200 million World Bank operation.
+The PCRAFI pilot insurance program began its third season in FY15, scaling up efforts and impact.
+Supported by GFDRR, countryspecific analytics packages were delivered to all five Pacific Island country members-the Cook Islands, Marshall Islands, Samoa, draft a catastrophe risk insurance law, part of a \$200 million World Bank operation.
 In Serbia, technical assistance was launched to support the government establishing a fiscal risk management unit within the Ministry of Finance.
 This included support for the government's fiscal risk assessment and assistance to initiate developing a disaster risk and financing strategy.